Essential Oil of Peppermint

 Some Suggested Applications:

-Inhaler: 10 drops of Peppermint in a nasal inhealer is useful to carry in your purse or pocket for nasal congestion, headaches, nausea and motion sickness.
+Inhaler: 10 drops of Peppermint in a nasal inhaler is useful to carry in your purse or pocket for nasal congestion, headaches, nausea and motion sickness.

-Steam Inhalation: ONE drop of this essential oil in a steam inhalation with Tea Tree essential oil is a valuable cold remedy.
+Steam Inhalation: ONE drop of this essential oil in steam inhalation with Tea Tree essential oil is a valuable cold remedy.

 Headache: I love the combine Lavender and Peppermint for headache relief.
 A drop on the fingertips massaged into the neck feels great when you have a headache, especially when combined with Lavender essential oil.
-Keep in mind that Peppermint has a cooling effect on the skin as the nerve endings that perceive cold are stimulated and the blood capillaries contract so don’t go overboard.
+Keep in mind that Peppermint has a cooling effect on the skin as the nerve endings that perceive cold are stimulated and the blood capillaries contract, so remember not to go overboard.

 Cleaning: I frequently clean my kitchen counter with a Peppermint, Lemongrass blend and add it to my homemade soft scrubs.
 Peppermint smells fresh and clean and gives a sense of tidiness and order.

 Subtle Properties: (vibrational and energetic):